mainmatter/mainmatter.com/src/posts/2024-01-10-ember-guides-fr-git-automation.md

 }
 ```

-`shorterFilename` is just a way to remove `guides` from the filename to cut a
+`shorterFilename` is just a way to remove `guides` from the filename to cut the
-bit the issue title.
+issue title down a bit.
 We can obtain it with a simple
 [`substring`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/substring):

 ```js